The History of the Giles Family

 Back in Ireland, but without her father, Ailsa was raised with her sister Mary at Three Bridges, on the outskirts of Carrick-on-Suir, but on the Kilkenny side of the border with Tipperary.

-As a teenager, Ailsa worked in Jury's Hotel in Dublin and then moved over to London to work in Jury's there, but contracted tuberculosis at the age of 21 and died.
+As a teenager, Ailsa worked in Jury's Hotel in Dublin and then moved over to London to work in Jury's there, but contracted tuberculosis at the age of 21 and died (GROEW D Jan-Mar 1936 Chelsea Vol 1a p.589).

 Ailsa never married, and was buried in a cemetery in Maida Vale, in the north west of London.